- 1 Ghost Plan Care

 The plant adapts well to the temperature, humidity, and level of sunlight of a particular location so if it is constantly moved it will constantly have to adapt to new surroundings.

 3 Things you shouldn’t do to your Ghost Plant

-1. The plant has brittle stems so moving the plant around frequently can cause the stems of break off and potentially damage the plant so try to handle with care when you are moving or repotting.
+1. The plant has brittle stems so moving the plant around frequently can cause the stems to break off and potentially damage the plant so try to handle it with care when you are moving or repotting.

 3. Do not plant in a pot without drainage holes in the bottom.
 Ghost plants are particularly susceptible to root rot so you need to make sure your pot has a drainage hole in the bottom so excess water can escape otherwise the water will sit there and eventually kill the plant.

 How often do I need to water a Ghost plant?

 Water once a week in the growing seasons in spring and summer.
 Water about once every 2-3 weeks in autumn and winter.
 You only need to water if the potting mix is dry once an inch into the soil.